Pierre Bolchini

-Pierre Bolchini (born 27 February 1999) is an Italian professional footballer who plays as a goalkeeper.
+Pierre Bolchini (born 27 February 1999) is an Italian professional footballer who plays as a goalkeeper for Sammarinese club San Marino that plays in the Italian fourth-tier Serie D.

 Career

 Bolchini is a product of the youth academies of Sporting Bellinzago, Inter Milan and Novara.
 For the 2018–19 season, he moved to GS Arconatese on loan in the Serie D where he made his first senior appearances.
 On 28 August 2019, transferred to the Serie C club Como for 2 seasons.
 In May 2020, he contracted COVID-19 during the COVID-19 pandemic, and had to train by himself under quarantine.
 He made his senior and professional debut with Como in a 5–0 Serie C win over Novara on 2 May 2021, saving a penalty in the first match after the club clinched the 2020–21 Serie C. He was the backup goalkeeper as the club achieved promotion to the Serie A for the 2024–25 season, with his contract expiring in 2025.